espguitarist33/music-shop-kafka/README.md

 # music-shop-kafka
-kafka configuration for music shop
+kafka configuration for music shop project.

+As expected, start with docker-compose up -d